jipelletier/Election-Analysis/Election_Analysis/README.md

 # Election Analysis

+## Purpose
+The purpose of this election audit analysis is to assist a Board of Election employee, Tom, audit the results for the U.S. Congressional precinct in Colorado.
+We will need to assist with reporting the total number of votes cast, the total number of votes for each candidate, the oercentage of votes for each candidate, and the winner of the election based on the popular vote.
+We are tasked with automating this process with python.

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast
 2. Get a complete list of candidates who recieved votes